Setting Up a Wi-Fi Hotspot on Boot for Your Robot

 - Wait for 2 seconds: Adds a buffer to ensure system services are up.

 - Source credentials: Reads the hotspot name (SSID) and password from hotspot_creds.cfg.
+Use the absolute path — when systemd runs this script at boot, shell environment variables like

-- Set up the hotspot: Uses nmcli to configure and start the hotspot.
+$WIFI_ADAP_ROOT_DIRare not set. - Set up the hotspot: Uses nmcli to configure and start the hotspot.

-Save this script to $WIFI_ADAP_ROOT_DIR/start_hotspot.sh
+Save this script to $WIFI_ADAP_ROOT_DIR/start_hotspot.sh and make it executable:

 chmod +x $WIFI_ADAP_ROOT_DIR/start_hotspot.sh